Household Pests | Insect Identification

 Length: 1 1/2″ – 2″

 The American Cockroach is the largest of the house cockroaches.
 Hospitals and warehouses are also targets.
 It has reddish brown wings and is a good flyer.
 American Cockroaches often invade from sewer systems and heavily mulched areas.
 Grocery packages are also a favorite transport.
 The female attaches the egg capsule, containing about 12 eggs, in high areas in garages, closets, utility rooms and fireplaces.
-The young mature in 12 months.
+The young mature at 12 months.
 Found nearly anywhere in the house, American Cockroaches contaminate food, carry disease, damage book bindings, fabrics and wallpaper.

 Length: 1/2″ – 5/8″

 This house cockroach, with two dark brown vertical stripes behind the head, is found throughout the world, thriving wherever man lives, eating the same foods, sharing the same habitats.
-It is commonly found in restaurants, kitchens and stores where food, moisture and harborage are abundant.
+It is commonly found in restaurants, kitchens, and stores where food, moisture and harborage are abundant.
 German roaches are rarely seen outdoors.
 Populations build rapidly from egg capsules being produced about every 20 to 25 days.
 Each capsule contains 30 to 35 eggs.
 The young mature in four to six months.
 German roaches contaminate food, leave stains, create foul odors and carry disease organisms.
 They hide during the day, closely packed in small cracks and crevices near food and water.

 Cricket – House Cricket